AlexaWu/R-project__Econometrics-Theory-and-Applications/Project 2-1: Analysis of Financial Data.md

 - Plot the daily volume and closing price – save as PDF.
     - Background = white
     - Width = 15
 - Export this dataset to a TXT or CSV file.
-Copy and paste into an Excel file – name it “Amazon”
+Copy and paste into an Excel file “`Amazon`”

 **_2. Daily Log Returns for Stock Data_**